me code good somedayHello. My name is Dylan McNamee.

 I care about about Science, Math and Engineering education ...It's been great to see enrollments and popularity bounce back from their lows in the mid-to-late 2000's.
 My hope is that people pursue careers in these areas out of a sense of wonder and enthusiasm -- and not because "that's where the money is."

 Encouraging equity, diversity and inclusion in STEM is important to me.
 Three of my sources of inspiration (on that front and beyond) are Claire Evans, Vi Hart and Emily Graslie.
 Of course, there are less visible heroes being role models and leaders just doing their thing all over.
 Yay!

 Things I've done towards this: in Winter 2008 I organized a math circle in my daughter's school.
 In 2010 I volunteered to help OMSI reach out in this area.
 The project I helped with became Design Zone.
 In 2011 I started a "math club" after school on Fridays.
 Other parents and I help the students use the Khan Academy, MIT's Scratch, play math-y board games and other activities (like Modular Origami and Hexaflexagons) - it is well-received, and amazingly well attended.
-Since 2018 I've been on the Board of the Saturday Academy - a hand-on Equity and Inclusion-focused STEM learning organization.
-I actually co-taught a Lego robotics course with them back in 1998, and have been impressed by their work ever since.
+Since 2018 I've been on the Board of the Saturday Academy - an Equity and Inclusion-focused, hands-on STEM learning organization.
+I co-taught a Lego robotics course with them back in 1998, and have been impressed by their work ever since.
 It's a privilege to be able to help them.